top of page

 SUSTAINABILITY

-About Green Tech Internship
+About Green Tech Institute

-Email our Green Tech Instructor, Antavia at antavia@migizi.org for inquiries and partnership opportunities!
+Email our Green Tech instructor, Antavia at antavia@migizi.org for inquiries and partnership opportunities!

 P1011868.JPG